Three Numbers Arithmetic

 Collaborative games with the number grids

 - Print a number grid.
 Write down the numbers 1 – 49.
 See how many you can find on the grid without repeating any square on the grid.

 - Print a number grid.
 Write down the first 10 numbers cards shown above.
-See how many can be found such that the squares used form an unbroken chain, joined by sides and not overlapping.
+See how many can be found such that the squares used do not overlap.

 (New board shuffles the target number cards too)